jenninge/jenninge.github.io/README.md

 ## Overview

-This repository contains artifacts with enhancements for a github pages portfolio.
+This repository contains artifacts with enhancements for a GitHub pages portfolio.
 There are three enhancements within this repository with two different artifacts.
 The first artifact is used in enhancement one and three.
-It is a C++ program that reads an input file and counts the number of ocurrences of each item.
+It is a C++ program that reads an input file and counts the number of occurrences of each item.
 The second artifact is used for enhancement two.
 It is a Java program that was created for JUNIT testing.
 It has no functionality as a java application.

 Enhancement One: This enhancement includes CRUD operations to perform on the data from the input file.
 The data is read from the file and placed into a vector.
 Functions used on the vector include reading data, adding data, updating data, and deleting data.

 Enhancement Two: Enhancements were made to have a fully functioning java application.
-It also includes changing the data structure from arrays to linked lists and hashmaps.
+It also includes changing the data structure from Arrays to Linked Lists and HashMap.

 Enhancement Three: This enhancement includes connecting to a SQLite database and performing CRUD operations on the input file data.

 ## Getting Started